 Opening and Recording.
 Bids and timely modifications to Bids shall be opened publicly, at the time, date and place designated in the IFB.
 The name of each Bidder, the total Bid price, and such other information as is deemed appropriate shall be read aloud or otherwise made available.

-The Bid Opening shall be 3:00 p.m. on June 3, 2014 at Allegany County Department of Social ServicesRoom 240 C, One Frederick Street, Cumberland, Maryland 21502.
+The Bid Opening shall be 3:00 p.m. on June 3, 2014 at Allegany County Department of Social Services, Room 240 C, One Frederick Street, Cumberland, Maryland 21502.

 1.14 Confidentiality of Bids